Staying Alive (1983 film)

-Staying Alive is a 1983 American dance musical film and the sequel to Saturday Night Fever (1977).
-Directed by Sylvester Stallone, who also co-produced and co-wrote the film with original Fever producer and writer, Robert Stigwood and Norman Wexler, respectively, the film stars John Travolta, reprising his role as Tony Manero, with Cynthia Rhodes, Finola Hughes, Joyce Hyser, Julie Bovasso, and dancers Viktor Manoel and Kevyn Morrow.
+Staying Alive is a 1983 American dance drama film and the sequel to Saturday Night Fever (1977).
+It was directed by Sylvester Stallone, produced by Stallone and the Saturday Night Fever producer Robert Stigwood, and written by Stallone and Norman Wexler.
+It stars John Travolta, reprising his Saturday Night Fever role as Tony Manero, with Cynthia Rhodes, Finola Hughes, Joyce Hyser, Julie Bovasso, Viktor Manoel and Kevyn Morrow.

-The title comes from the Bee Gees song of the same name, which was used as the theme song to Saturday Night Fever and is also played during the final scene of Staying Alive.
-The title also reflects Tony's circumstances at the film's beginning, in which he is barely surviving as he pursues his dream of making his dancing career.
+The title comes from the Bee Gees song of the same name, which was used as the theme song to Saturday Night Fever and is played during the final scene of Staying Alive.

-Staying Alive was theatrically released on July 15, 1983, to universally negative critical reviews, and, released in 1983, is the oldest film to hold a score of 0% on Rotten Tomatoes.
-Despite this, Staying Alive was successful at the box office, earning $127 million worldwide on a $22 million budget.
-The film also featured the song "Far from Over" by Frank Stallone, the younger brother of Sylvester Stallone.
-"Far from Over" peaked at #10 on the Billboard Hot 100 and the Cashbox charts.
-Along with Homefront (2013), this is one of only two films that Stallone wrote without starring (although he has an uncredited cameo appearance).
+Theatrically released on July 15, 1983, Staying Alive received negative reviews.
+It earned $127 million worldwide on a $22 million budget.
+It featured the song "Far from Over" by Stallone's brother Frank Stallone, which reached #10 on the Billboard Hot 100 and the Cashbox charts.